Image showing Embryo's Paid Social client logos

 Burgess Logo

-Regardless of your objective, what you can guarantee is that paid social will increase your reach.
+Regardless of your objective, you can guarantee that paid social will increase your reach.
 In simple terms, your brand will be put in front of more people.
 With the social platforms’ extensive targeting capabilities, you can choose exactly who you want your ad to be shown to, using their interests, behaviours and demographics.
 This gives you the opportunity to get in front of your potential customers in a way that you are not able to with organic social alone.

 What you need to consider is that your audience on these digital platforms are not necessarily in the market for your product.
 In comparison to search-based marketing, this gives you the opportunity to reach potential customers before they even consider making a purchase.
 A user may not know that they want a new dress until they see your ad showing a really nice dress.
 Here you can kick off the customer journey, rather than just being a part of it.
 This element alone allows you to build up a new customer base unlike any other platform.

-Ad Campaigns
+Ad campaigns

 1